moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 This sprint delivers a massive leap in efficiency and safety.
 The 80/20 rule often applies in the lab, where a large percentage of results are normal and routine.
-By automating the verification of these results, the system frees up an enormous amount of technician time, allowing them to focus their expertise where it is most needed: on investigating abnormal, critical, or clinically improbable results.3 The delta check is a powerful safety net, catching potential errors like sample mix-ups or instrument interference before a dangerous result can be released.3 This dual strategy of automation and intelligent assistance is central to LabFlow's value proposition.
+By automating the verification of these results, the system frees up an enormous amount of technician time, allowing them to focus their expertise where it is most needed: on investigating abnormal, critical, or clinically improbable results.3 The delta check is a powerful safety net, catching potential errors like sample mix-ups or instrument interference before a dangerous result can be released.3 This dual strategy of automation and intelligent assistance is central to LabWise's value proposition.

 Acceptance Criteria